IRISH HORROR AND THRILLER WRITER

 Over 2,100 members in 28 countries, with nearly 3 billion books in print -

-For a few years now I have been a Contributing Editor and have the privilege most months of interviewing a thriller writer about their latest release and to talk to them about their approach to writing.
-For information on writing from the experts click on a book cover for my exclusive interview.
+For a few years now I have been a Contributing Editor and have had the privilege to interview thriller writers about their latest releases and to talk to them about their approach to writing.
+For information on writing from the experts click on a book cover for my exclusive interview over at The Big Thrill online.

 Whitley Strieber needs no introduction to readers of my generation.
 The superb WOLFEN